Bullying and Mental Abuse

 • Self-harming or talking about suicide

 It is important to understand that many children are reluctant to let others know they are being bullied.
-Many fear the situation will be worse if they seek help.
-It is also important to understand that not all children who are being bullied display any outward symptoms.
+Many fear the situation will worsen if they seek help.
+Ensure their safety and let them know you are here to help.

 Try to start a conversation and get your child to talk about the problems they are experiencing.
-If the bullying takes place at school or in a social setting such as a club or sports team, talk to someone in administration and make them aware of the problem.
+If the bullying takes place at school or in a social setting such as a club or sports team, talk to someone in the administration and make them aware of the problem.
+The more people who are made aware of it, the less opportunities the bullying will have to take place.

-If the bullying takes place in the neighborhood, outside of an academic setting, consider raising the matter with the parents of the child who is doing the bullying, but try to avoid being confrontational.
+If the bullying occurs in the neighborhood – that is, outside of an academic setting – consider raising the matter with the parents of the child who is doing the bullying but try to avoid being confrontational.
 Propose that you both work together to stop the bullying.
-If a parent is known to be violent, do not approach that person directly.
-Ask for help to deal with this type of issue.

 Paying for Treatment New Jersey Parity LawsPaying for Treatment: New Jersey Parity Laws